sunspikes/php-amadeus/README.md

 A. No. Currently neither I have access to the Amadeus extranet nor time to work on it.
 (Fork, May be?)

+Q. How can this code help me with a new implementation?

+A. As i mentioned earlier this is extracted from a really old project of mine, it messy.
+This could give you an overview the booking process and to make some test calls with the old API.

 Q. Do you provide any paid support?

 A. Sorry, I am not available for any paid support at this time.